-Building relationships with your partners and clients is very important to making your small business in the Philippines a success.
-According to John Maxwell, a best-selling author and successful motivational speaker, ‘People don’t care what you know until they know how much you care’.
+Building relationships with your partners and clients is very important in making your small business in the Philippines a success.
+According to John Maxwell, a best-selling author, and successful motivational speaker, ‘People don’t care what you know until they know how much you care’.
 Your business is not your products nor your services, but your people and your clients.
-Business is about making an impact to people’s lives through a product or a service.
+Business is about making an impact on people’s lives through a product or a service.
 When I was starting my business, I see dollar signs on the foreheads of my clients.
-I was focus on making money rather than building relationships.
+I was focused on making money rather than building relationships.
 Good thing that I learned about this sooner, I was able to focus more on helping people improve their lives.
-I remember what the late Zig Ziglar had said, ‘You can have everything in life you want, if you will just help enough other people get what they want’.
+I remember what the late Zig Ziglar had said, ‘You can have everything in life you want if you will just help enough other people get what they want’.

 After Sales Matters

 Businessmen are paid based on the product or services they have offered or done.
-I remembered a story of a famous carwash and repair company that calls their clients a day after to ask if their cars are doing fine.
-They also ask for feedbacks in order to further improve their services.
+I remembered the story of a famous carwash and repair company that calls their clients a day after to ask if their cars are doing fine.
+They also ask for feedback in order to further improve their services.
 Because of that simple gesture, they got a lot of referrals from their customers.
-For you it may be a small thing but for customers it may be a big thing.
+For you, it may be a small thing but for customers, it may be a big thing.
 It shows that you actually care for them.
 Think of an extra effort that you can give your clients like sending them birthday cards or greeting them on their birthdays.

 Start Small, Dream Big

 We all want to earn big so the formula will be to start big, right?
 Some don’t start at all because they think starting big is the key.
 That may be true but not always.
 Result or profit equals to action regardless of the amount of capital.
 Some people are afraid to start small because they think it will become a waste of time.
 To tell you honestly, starting right away gives you the experience and develops the skills you need in your small business in the Philippines.
 There no wrong with starting small.
 It should be accompanied by dreaming BIG.
 Every big and successful story came from a small and humble beginning.